PetersBas/SetIntersectionProjectionDocs/docs/README_image_proc_constraint_learning.md

-#Image processing by learning a parametric intersection of (non-)convex sets
+# Learning a parametrized intersection from a few training examples

 [Julia script for this example a) (joint image denoising+deblurring+inpainting)](../examples/Ecuador_deblurring_inpainting/deblurring_inpainting_by_constraint_learning_SA.jl)